 About Me

-My research is sponsored by Google and I am a recipient of the Google European Fellowship in Mobile Security.
+My PhD was sponsored by Google: I was a recipient of the Google European Fellowship in Mobile Security.
 I've been a Google intern in the summer of 2011.
 In 2009-2010 I have done the MPhil in Advanced Computer Science within the Computer Laboratory, and previous to that I've been working as a research assistant at IRIT in Toulouse (France) with Romulus Grigoras and Vincent Charvillat within the Vortex team.

 I was born in Madrid, Spain and I did my undergraduate at the University "Politehnica" of Bucharest, Romania.
 During that time I won the Windows Embedded Student Challenge 2006 (now part of Imagine Cup) with my colleagues from Politehnica.